TUM-EDA/Flui3d/README.md

 The built files can be hosted on any web server.

 **Backend:**
-For the backend, a JDK version >= 11 is recommended.
+For the backend, the newest JDK version is recommended.
 You can build the WAR artifact and host it using Tomcat 11.